 Does a codicil need a self-proving affidavit?

 A codicil is a document added to your will that modifies or alters parts of your will but leaves other portions intact.
 You’re not rewriting your entire will.
-In every state, the codicil must conform to the same signature and witness requirements as the original will.
+The codicil must conform to the same signature and witness requirements as the original will in every state.

-For this reason, it is a good idea to have a self-proving affidavit added to your codicil since the codicil is considered a separate document from the existing will.
+For this reason, it is a good idea to have a self-proving affidavit added to your codicil since it is considered a separate document from the existing will.